Introducing ControlUp Monitor

 ControlUp Monitor can be deployed on any computer running Windows Server 2008 R2 or later.
 It requires the .NET Framework 4.5 features to be enabled, RPC access to be enabled at the installation phase and Powershell 5.0 (for Windows PS API).

 In addition, in order to enable the Monitor Service to connect to all your managed computers, you will need to assign domain credentials to the Monitor Service as described below in the "Domain Identity" section.

 Note: For any Sizing Recommendations please refer to this KB article: ControlUp Sizing Guidelines

 By default, no instances of ControlUp Monitor exist in a ControlUp organization.
 In order to install a new instance of ControlUp Monitor, go to the Home Ribbon and click on Add Monitor.

-Alternatively, click on the "Monitor Inactive" label in the ControlUp Monitors area below the organization tree and then click on the "Deploy Monitor" button to install and configure a monitor.
+Alternatively, click on the "Monitor Status" label in the ControlUp Monitors area below the organization tree and then click on the "Deploy Monitor" button to install and configure a monitor.

 Click on “Add Monitor”.
 ControlUp Monitor Installation Wizard will guide you through the process of installing and configuring the monitor instance.
 The first stage of the Wizard is a computer object picker.
 Use this page to select a computer from one of your managed domains that will host the Monitor Service.